chrislarcombe/earth-service-alliance/README.md

 # Earth Service Alliance (ESA)
 #### of humanity, in service to life.

-> Establishment and maintenance of a life-serving sustainable planetary social order and service infrastructure, based on natural principles and the full realisation of the rights of life, including human and animal rights.
+> "Establishment and maintenance of a life-serving sustainable planetary social order and service infrastructure, based on natural principles and the full realisation of the rights of life, including human and animal rights."

 ### Planetary Services and Systems